vedi/cocos2dx-store/README.md

 > Draw your attention this page covers integration of C++ based solutions.
 If you need information regarding JS solution follow the link: https://github.com/soomla/cocos2dx-store/wiki/jsb#cocos2dx-store

+**December 01, 2014**: v4.3.0 **Work Without a Device!** when working without a device, data is saved to UserDefault, you cannot test in-app purchases without a device

 **September 15, 2014**: `CCNonConsumableItem` class was removed.
 To create a non-consumable item, define it as `CCLifeTimeVG` with a `CCPurchaseWithMarket` in your `iStoreAssets` implementation.